 Title 41 U.S.C.
 6305 prohibits the transfer of Government contracts from an awardee to a third party.
 However, the Government may, when in its interest, novate an awardee's contract to a third party when there is a transfer of all of the awardee's assets or the entire portion of the assets involved in the performance of the Master Contract.
 In a services contract, assets are generally defined as personnel performing work under the contract being transferred.
-For companies with task order awards, assets refer to all of the personnel performing those task orders as well as the personnel performing at the Master Contract level (e.g., the CACM and CAPM).
-For companies e personnel performing those task orders as well as the ract level (e.g., the CACM and CAPM).
-For compani Contract Number: PAGE (G-6 without task order awards, assets mean personnel performing at the Master Contract level only (e.g., the CACM and CAPM).
+For companies with task order awards, assets refer to all of the performing those task orders as well as the performing at the Master Contract level (e.g., the CACM and CAPM).
+For companies without task order awards, assets mean personnel performing at the Master Contract level only (e.g., the CACM and CAPM).